Twitter Tips & Strategies

 Once the app element is on your page, you need to tell it which Twitter account to display.

-1. Open the App Settings: Double-click on the social feed element you just added.
-This will open up its settings panel.
+1. Open the App Settings: Double-click the social feed element you added.
+This will open its settings panel.

-3. Authorize the Connection: A new pop-up window or tab will open, prompting you to log in to your Twitter/X account and authorize the Wix app to access your feed.
-This is a secure and standard procedure (OAuth) that doesn't share your password with Wix.
+3. Authorize the Connection: A pop-up window or tab will open, prompting you to log in to your Twitter/X account and authorize the Wix app to access your feed.
+This is a secure OAuth process that doesn't share your password with Wix.
 Once you grant permission, the window will close, and your account will be linked.
 Your latest tweets should now automatically populate the feed element on your page.

 Customizing Your Feed's Look and Feel